simrenbasra/simys-blog/_posts/2024-09-13-timeseries_part1.md

 | Low       | Lowest price reached during the trading day           |
 | Volume    | Number of shares traded during the day                |

-**Focus of the Project:** For this project, my focus is on forecasting the Close Price of Microsoft stock for the next 7 days.
+**Focus of the Project:** For this project, my focus is forecasting the Close Price of Microsoft stock for the next 7 days.

 <br>